durkdev/DROP/DOCS/DESIGN/honour_sys/honour_project.md

 This is what it should be like to play the minimal implementation of this game
 now:
 1. Log in through the webclient.
 Create a player character by choosing a name.
-1. Arrive in a lobby room.
+2. Arrive in a lobby room.
     1. help/intro information
-    1. read the "gazette"
+    2. read the "gazette"
-    1. enter the dungeon
+    3. enter the dungeon
-1. There is an exit from the lobby to enter a dungeon.
+3. There is an exit from the lobby to enter a dungeon.
-1. The Dungeon is a series of rooms, some contain objects.
+4. The Dungeon is a series of rooms, some contain objects.
 Some objects are obstacles.
 The player can navigate through the rooms, pick up or interact with the objects and engage with obstacles.
 The final "obstacle" is the task of returning home.
 (To the lobby for now)
-1. Interactions:
+5. Interactions:
     An obstacle is interacted with when the player runs a command.
+6. Game arc:
+    So basic game play will be about going on an adventure into the dungeon and then returning to tell the tale.
+Loot and experience and progression are at the discretion of the player when they choose to apply a status or condition effect to their own character.

 # Minimum Requirements
 0. A prompt to guide players when making rulings